dhicks6345789/password-changer/README.md

 This project might be a handy starting point for anyone looking for an example single-page Flask app complete with login-with-Google functionality.

+## Requirements

+You will need a "server" machine of some sort to run Password Changer on.
+This can be your own hardware on your local network or a server VM somewhere away on a hosting server.
+It doesn't need much by way of resources - even the smallest VM available on your service should be fine, and it can go on a VM shared with other services.

+You will need to have access to the Google Workspace management console to be able to set up a Google OAuth 2 project.

+How, exactly, you actually set passwords is up to you, but by default we use the excellent [GAM](https://github.com/GAM-team/GAM) project, which you will need to have set up and available on the same machine you plan to install Password Changer on.

+Password Changer is designed to sit behind a reverse proxy server, something that handles HTTPS.
+This could be an instance of [Apache](https://httpd.apache.org/), [nginx](https://nginx.org/), [Caddy](https://caddyserver.com/) or similar, or an ingress service such as [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) or [ngrok](https://ngrok.com/).

 ## Implementation

 Password Changer is written in [Python](https://www.python.org/) using the [Flask](https://flask.palletsprojects.com/en/stable/) framework.
 The frontend uses [Bootstrap 5](https://getbootstrap.com/).
 It is implemented as a single-page app - there is just the one HTML page to serve.